ibm-cloud-docs/devsecops/devsecops-rollback-deployment.md

       ```
       {: codeblock}

-   1. Select the inventory state to revert to `refs/tags/8`.
+   1. Select the inventory state before reverting to `refs/tags/8`.
 The following command lists all the versions or commits between the current state (`refs/tags/prod_latest`) and the last known good state (`refs/tags/8`).

         ```bash
            # /c/usr/devsecops/compliance-inventory (master)